 We highly recommend that all SABs invest in some sort of reputation management services to ensure your business has a squeaky-clean reputation online.

-While optimizing your Google My Business listing is incredibly important for Local SEO success for service-area businesses, data shows that an optimized website is equally as important as we transition from 2020 into 2021.
+While optimizing your Google Business Profile listing is incredibly important for Local SEO success for service-area businesses, data shows that an optimized website is equally as important as we transition from 2020 into 2021.

 5 Must-Have Page Types for Service-Area Businesses to Ensure SEO Dominance